stackrox/collector/docs/references.md

 translates into the upper limit for memory usage.
 Note, that Falco puts it's own upper limit on top of that, which is 2^17.

+* `ROX_COLLECTOR_ENABLE_DETAILED_METRICS`: Specified whether to expose per-syscall metrics.
+This information could be useful for troubleshooting, but under normal functioning is quite verbose.
+The default is true.

 NOTE: Using environment variables is a preferred way of configuring Collector, so if you're adding a new configuration knob, keep this in mind.